atk4/book/en/core-features/objects.rst

   Perform object initialization

-.. php:attr: short_name
+.. php:attr:: short_name

   Unique object name within parent's $element array

-.. php:attr: name
+.. php:attr:: name

   Unique object name.
 Consists of $owner->name . "_" . $this->short_name

-.. php:attr: elements
+.. php:attr:: elements

   Array containing references to all objects which have been added into this class.
 Instead of some references, there might be "true" value.
 This is to improve work of garbage collector.

-.. php:attr: auto_track_element
+.. php:attr:: auto_track_element

   If this is true, then owner object will contain reference inside it's element array.
 If false, then "true" will be stored instead.
 For Views